benmanu/silverstripe-styleguide/README.md

   	  js_files:
     	- 'themes/default/js/script.js' 	// any js theme files to include in the styleguide.

-Opens up a controller route `/style-guide`.
+Opens up a controller route `/sg`.

-Comments tagged with `Styleguide 1.0`, `Styleguide 2.0` etc are used to create the main navigation.
+Comments tagged with `Styleguide 1.0`, `Styleguide 2.0` etc are used to create the main `/sg/style-guide` navigation.
 Sub-navigation sections are generated with tags of `Styleguide 1.1`, `Styleguide 1.2` etc.
 Sub-navigation children are made up of section modifiers like `.btn-default`, `.btn-primary`.

 ## Example
-You can use the styleguide module scss/css as an example using the below config.
+You can use the styleguide module scss/css as an example using the below config in your site `_config/config.yml` file.

 	StyleGuideController:
   	  paths: 'styleguide/scss'
   	  css_files:
     	- 'styleguide/dist/css/screen.css'

-## Kitchen Sink Example
+## Kitchen Sink CSS Example
 	/*
 	#Components